sgsfak/ocgeo_fdw/README.md

 ### Create a "foreign table"
 The foreign table is a "virtual" table allowing to make requests to the OpenCageData API when used in SQL SELECT commands.
-The following is a typical definition that allows to all the informtion returned by the JSON API in the [`components` and `formatted` fields](https://opencagedata.com/api#formatted):
+The following is a typical definition that allows to all the information returned by the JSON API in the [`components` and `formatted` fields](https://opencagedata.com/api#formatted):

 ```sql